lucabortoluzzi921/compl_reti/LAB-K1/README.md

 -Once logged in, the Ubuntu VM will automatically start and display in full-screen console mode.
 -Run Docker.

-Shutdown Steps
+Shutdown Steps:

 Shut down properly by running the command poweroff in the terminal (or via the GUI shutdown menu if available).
 Do not use the host PC's power button, Ctrl+Alt+Del, or close the window—this can corrupt the VM.
-Wait for the VM to fully power off, then log out of the host PC GUI.
+Wait for the VM to power off fully, then log out of the host PC GUI.
 The full-screen view maximizes the console; use Ctrl+Alt or lab-specific keys to switch if needed (test during first session).
-Report any login or VM startup issues to the lab supervisor immediately.
+Please report any login or VM startup issues to the lab supervisor as soon as possible.

 ON YOUR DEVICE: